quero-edu/.github/profile/README.md

 </p>

-> We are technologists and communicators developing solutions so that more people have access to quality education.
+> We are technologists and communicators developing solutions so that more people have access to a good quality education.

 Follow our articles in the [Medium](https://medium.com/techatquero) and our videos in the [Youtube](https://www.youtube.com/c/QueroEduca%C3%A7%C3%A3o),